 4. Your idea of a first date is a discussion

 This is why you hate going to bars or clubs on a first date.
 You’d rather go to a museum and pick each other’s brains about the impact of the Second World War on Picasso’s art.
 You are also less likely to get sexually involved on the first date.
-You would rather get to know your date first.
+You would much prefer to get to know your date first.

 6. You look for culture instead of partying on vacations

-8. Your idea of a great date is challenging each other
+7. Your idea of a great date is challenging each other

 9. You love learning new skills